lrusso/Emulatrix/README.md

 ## MAME 2003 Plus notes:

 - Playing Killer Instinct: Create a zip file named ```kinst-chd.zip``` that must contain ```kinst.zip``` and ```kinst.chd```.
 Emulatrix will unzip that will and create both required files to run the game (takes several seconds).
-- Saving states: Some games are not working with this feature (it's a MAME 2003 Plus core issue).
+- Saving and loading states: Some games are not working with this feature (it's a core issue).

 ## Emulatrix has mobile compatibility (Android only)